 October is National Pet Wellness Month.
-Sponsored by the American Veterinary Medical Association, the goal of the campaign is to educate pet owners on the importance of regular wellness exams and preventative healthcare.
+Sponsored by the American Veterinary Medical Association, the goal of this day is to educate pet owners on the importance of regular wellness exams and preventative healthcare.

-Not only is it stressful to take a cat to the vet, many owners also believe their cats have never been sick.
-But cats are great at hiding signs of discomfort, and annual check ups and lab work help catch serious illnesses early.
+Not only is it stressful to take a cat to the vet, but many owners also believe their cats have never been sick.
+However, cats are great at hiding signs of discomfort, and annual check ups and lab work help catch serious illnesses early.
 Even indoor cats are at risk for diseases such as diabetes, heart conditions, and thyroid issues.

 - Many cats respond to Feliway, a synthetic cat pheromone used to minimize stress.
 Spray inside the carrier before your trip to the vet.